 Cloud-Based Software Console

 Intel® Endpoint Management Assistant (Intel® EMA) gives IT administrators secure, cloud-based device management via Intel® Active Management Technology (Intel® AMT).
-With Intel® EMA, devices can be securely managed via the cloud even when outside the corporate firewall.
+With Intel® Endpoint Management Assistant (Intel® EMA), devices can be securely managed via the cloud even when outside the corporate firewall.

 With new PCs powered by the Intel vPro® platform, you can save on deskside support, cut PC maintenance, improve user experiences, and reduce downtime with remote manageability of devices, whether on-premises or in the cloud.
-To get started, look for devices built on the Intel vPro® platform or ask your MSP for device options.
+To get started, look for business laptops and business desktop devices built on the Intel vPro® platform or ask your MSP for device options.